ej-sanmartin/ComputerScienceReference/README.md

 Graph theory is a great way to solve many kinds of relational problems and is widely used in software engineering.
 Some real world applications are constructing the relationships in a social network site, path finding in games or GPS, and garbage collection for programming languages.

+## Bug Fixes
+- Major one: Search Algorithms Folder incorrectly named.
+Must be changed to "Sort Algorithms"

 ## Additional Resources
 * [Research Paper on C# (a good introduction to the language)](http://courses.cs.vt.edu/~cs5314/Lang-Paper-Presentation/Papers/HoldPapers/C-Sharp.pdf)